ryanhellyer/ultraglot/readme.txt

 At what point is the group ID created.
 If we create the group ID when the first post is published.

+get_new_group_id() should work out an appropriate new ID rather than just spitting out random integers

 ** List of posts in meta box **
 If current post already has a group ID, then need to check if post already has a group ID - don't display if it already has one (which doesn't match the current posts group ID)